BladeRunnerJS/brjs-site/docs/extend/command_plugin_tutorial.md

 ![](/docs/extend/img/command_plugin_tutorial/command-plugin-new-class.png)

-Close the *New Java Class* dialog by clicking *OK* and the new class will be generated for you.
+Close the *New Java Class* dialog and the new class will be generated for you.

 For example: